 1. Keep Sharpening Your Craft

 Sharpening your skills is highly psychological.
 How, so?
-The more you sharpen your skills, the more it refreshes your love and excite for your field.
+The more you sharpen your skills, the more it refreshes your love and excitement for your field.
 You feel equipped.
 You feel on top of your game.
 You have greater pride in your work because you keep yourself on the cutting edge.
 When you are in the presence of potential clients, that energy precedes you.
-It goes ahead of you, before you pitch anything.
+It goes ahead of you before you pitch anything.
 People innately and subconsciously desire to feel that you are so positively connected to what you do.
 It lets them know that YOU will do an upstanding job with the project(s) at hand.